| Android |

 'robot'. |

-Educational records and business files, including faculty/staff email, are considered
+Educational records and business documents, including faculty/staff email, are considered

 Confidential data.
 University Confidential data must be protected by a unique account password

-data to an unauthorized party.1 ISO incidents that result in a notice to affected parties of potential data exposure,
+A data breach is a security incident that results in the confirmed disclosure of data to an unauthorized party.1 In addition, security incidents that result in a notice to any parties of potential data exposure, whether notice is legally mandated or voluntary, are also classified

 A malware download and install that takes place simply because you use an out-of-date